jdaison/bravo_care_assignment/README.md

 ## Using docker compose to build for production 📋

+Create a .env in the root with these values
+PORT=3000
+KEY_PRIVATE_JWT=hello12345

 Run next command in the folder then use the postman collection to do some tests
 ```bash
 $ docker-compose up